PEvdDussen/Spectare_Cantus/README.md

 ### Sylable Notation
 A sylable is defined in a `<lyric><text>Syl_1<text/><lyric/>` tag.
 The sylables are defined sequentially i.e. Syl_1, Syl_2, Syl_3, etc.
 A sylable can span more than one note.
-This is handled by appending an alphabetic letter to the end of the sylable i.e. Syl_1_A, Syl_1_B.
-In the final Psalm sylables only a definition for Syl_1 and the rest will be handled automatically.
+This is handled by <syllable>...</syllable> notation in MusicXML.